Health in North Korea: Malnutrition

 During the 1990s, North Korea was ravaged by famine, causing the death of between 500,000 and 3,000,000 people.
-Food shortages are ongoing today, with factors such as bad weather, lack of fertiliser, and a drop in international donation meaning that North Koreans do not have enough to eat.
+Food shortages were persistent, with factors such as bad weather; lack of fertiliser; and a drop in international donation, particularly caused by the Dissolution of the Soviet Union, meaning that North Koreans often did not have enough to eat.
 A study of North Koreans in 2008 found that three-quarters of respondents had reduced their food intake.
 Extreme poverty is also a factor in the hunger faced by North Korean people, with 27% of the population living at or below the absolute poverty line of less than US$1 a day.

 These food shortages cause a number of malnutrition diseases.
 A 2009 UNICEF report found that North Korea was "one of 18 countries with the highest prevalence of stunting (moderate and severe) among children under 5 years old".
 A survey in 2017 found that less than 20% of North Korean children were stunted, a decrease from 32% in 2009.
+While the DPRK has recovered from the precarious situation in the late 20th century, the country still faces challenges in remediating food insecurity.
+Under the tenure of Kim Jong Un, several institutional and economic reforms have been made to address food security as well as agricultural productivity.